isabella232/element-zstack/docs/src/concepts.md

 ## Key Partnerships

-Over the several years, many labs have developed DataJoint-based pipelines for volumetric data.
-The DataJoint team interviewed and collaborated these teams to understand their experiment workflow, associated tools, and interfaces.
+Over the years, many labs have developed DataJoint-based pipelines for volumetric data.
+The DataJoint team interviewed and collaborated with these teams to understand their experiment workflow, associated tools, and interfaces.
 These teams
 include: